A real, on-chain agent evaluation.

 - 2026-05-07 17:45:24 UTC (gorillapool, SEEN_ON_NETWORK)

-Confirm the chain order in your browser.
+Confirm the anchors in your browser.

-The receipt’s acceptance block carries
+The proof’s acceptance block carries

-gorillapool’s signed accept-time and status.
-Pill
+gorillapool’s reported accept-time and status —

-renders by gorillapool at <timestamp>.
+Pill renders by gorillapool at <timestamp>.

 WhatsOnChain says so.